Discovering Yonkers, NY: A City Rich in History and Diversity

 Neighborhood Diversity

 One of Yonkers' defining characteristics is its diverse neighborhoods, each with its distinct charm.
 From the historic estates of Park Hill to the waterfront developments along the Hudson River, Yonkers offers a variety of residential options and community atmospheres.
-Neighborhoods like Getty Square and Ludlow Park reflect the city's multicultural population, with vibrant shops, restaurants, and cultural events celebrating diversity.
+Neighborhoods like downtown Getty Square and peaceful Ludlow Park reflect the city's multicultural population, with vibrant shops, restaurants, and cultural events celebrating diversity.

 Recreational Opportunities

 Nature enthusiasts and outdoor lovers find plenty to explore in Yonkers.
 The Saw Mill River Daylighting project transformed a buried river into a scenic urban park, providing residents with walking paths, green spaces, and recreational amenities.
-Tibbetts Brook Park offers expansive greenery, sports fields, and a seasonal ice skating rink, catering to families and outdoor enthusiasts alike.
+161-acre Tibbetts Brook Park offers expansive greenery, sports fields, and a seasonal ice skating rink, catering to families and outdoor enthusiasts alike.

 Economic Development